 This "wheel" is based on the fact that the yellow/blue dimension of hue (b* in CIELAB), and the light/dark dimension of value (L* in CIELAB), are highly correlated — that is, intense yellow hues are light valued, and intense blue violet hues are dark valued.
 This suggests replacing the chromatic dimension b* in the artist's color wheel with the luminosity dimension L. This separates pigments vertically by value, but keeps the a* (red/green) dimension to show the chromatic contrast between warm and cool pigments.

-the shadow ball in
+the shadow ball in characteristic colors

-in low saturation (top) and
+in low saturation (top) and high saturation (bottom)

 This value wheel serves as a simple lookup for the masstone value of specific pigments.
 The vertical numbering is in units of the CIELAB L scale.
 Just divide by ten to get the equivalent artist's 11 step (Munsell) value: ultramarine blue has a lightness of 30, which equals a Munsell value of 3.